-We conducted a heat-map exercise that determined that the operations of U.S. SIFIs are concentrated in a relatively small number of jurisdictions, particularly the United Kingdom (UK).
-Working with the authorities in the UK, we have made substantial progress in understanding how possible U.S. resolution structures might be treated under existing UK legal and policy frameworks.
-We have examined potential impediments to efficient resolutions in depth, and we are working on a cooperative basis to explore methods of resolving them.
+We conducted a heat-map exercise that determined that the operations of U.S. SIFIs are concentrated in a relatively small number of jurisdictions, particularly the United Kingdom (U.K.).
+Working with the authorities in the U.K., we have made substantial progress in understanding how possible U.S. resolution structures might be treated under existing U.K. legal and policy frameworks.
+We've examined potential impediments to efficient resolutions in depth, and are on a cooperative basis in the process exploring methods of resolving them.

-The FDIC is also negotiating the terms of memoranda of understanding pertaining to resolutions with regulators in various countries that will provide a formal basis for information sharing and cooperation, relating to our resolution planning and implementation functions under the legal framework of the Dodd-Frank Act.
+The FDIC is also negotiating the terms of memoranda of understanding pertaining to resolutions with regulators in various countries that will provide a formal basis for information sharing and cooperation relating to our resolution planning and implementation functions under the legal framework of the Dodd-Frank Act.

-While a full discussion of this topic is beyond the scope of this article, I will offer one point.
+While a full discussion of this topic is beyond today's comments, I will offer one point.
 The resolution strategy we have outlined, which calls for the continued operations of key subsidiaries both here and abroad, offers the promise of overcoming many of the cross-border issues that have been identified in both theory and practice.